bgord/knowledge/react.md

 If you try to invoke `close`, the error from above will appear, because browser thinks you're calling the native `close()`, which closes the window.

 ---

+**What's getDerivedStateFromProps for**

+It's a mechanism to update an internal state as the result of change in props.
+Should be used sparingly, because it can lead to subtle bugs.

+---